 Sometimes, I’ll add chickpeas or even the last quarter of that sweet potato from the previous meal.
 You can also incorporate dinner leftovers into breakfast the next day.
 An egg scramble with sauteed mushrooms and roasted broccoli rabe is delish (and takes three minutes to prep), and you’ll think you’re at a new fave restaurant.

-3. Plan, plan, plan!
+3. Plan, plan, plan ahead

-I know you think you can’t add one more thing to your to-do list each week but I promise you, P-R-O-M-I-S-E, that putting in even five minutes of meal planning will help you eat healthier AND save you money!
+I know you think you can’t add one more thing to your to-do list each week, but I promise you, P-R-O-M-I-S-E, that putting in even five minutes of meal planning will help you eat healthier and save you money.
 Create your menu for the week and make a list before going to the grocery store.
 You’ll buy what you need (instead of grabbing what looks yum at the moment) and you’ll have already planned to save that extra half sweet potato from dinner for sweet potato toast at breakfast the next day.

 You don’t have to have some elaborate meal planning system and you certainly do not need to be a chef.
 You just need a paper and pen (or your smart phone!) and a few minutes.
 Give it a go this week.

-One more tip.
-When you’re at the grocery store, go generic for many packaged items.
-Not necessarily for all items.
+One more tip: When you’re at the grocery store, go generic for many packaged items — not necessarily for all items.
 You have to read all packaged products ingredient lists very carefully.
 But you’ll find many store brands are the exact same as the brand name you’ve been buying for years.

+Remember that it's not all about the beef.
 If you’re a meat eater, you may spend a big chunk of change on meat.
 Up the quality of the meat you buy — for example, buy grass-fed beef — but reduce the amount you’re buying.
-Or replace it with lower-cost items like canned salmon (you can buy wild) or tuna and add a few more plant-based, less expensive protein options such as beans, lentils and eggs.
+Alternatively, you can replace it with lower-cost items like canned salmon (you can buy wild) or tuna and add a few more plant-based, less expensive protein options such as beans, lentils and eggs.

 5. Buy in bulk